tonyomendoza/chords-driver/README.md

 > [!IMPORTANT]
 >  The only required symbol is the ***Note*** symbol.
 Every other symbol may be added or removed from your chord as needed.

+> [!CAUTION]
+>  ORDER MATTERS.
+Rearranging these will alter the expected output.
+Refer to the top of section [Input Chord Name Syntax](#section-syntax) for the syntax.

 ### <a name="section-syntax-notes"></a> Notes :musical_note:
 There are 12 possible note symbols.